CanopyApps/el_finder/README.md

 Changes made by Joe Kurleto

 This is a fork of the el_finder ruby connector, with added support for a startPath option (available in 2.x elFinder, but this connector was built for 1.x).
+It also hacks at Connector#tree_for to improve performance with many files/folders, by not returning the entire tree, but only ancestor/cousin directories of the target path.

 ORIGINAL README: